bbauska/Anti-Project-2025/README.md

 CBP while that person is going through the confirmation process to direct ICE or become the Secretary).
 This approach would both guarantee implementation of the Day One agenda and equip the department for potential emergency situations while still honoring the confirmation requirement.”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]
+[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>

-Project 2025 looked to remove lower-level positions from Senate confirmation, which would require legislation.
+<p>Project 2025 looked to remove lower-level positions from Senate confirmation, which would
+require legislation.
 “The department should also look to remove lower-level but nevertheless important positions that currently require Senate confirmation from the confirmation requirement, although this effort would require legislation (and might also be mooted in the event of legislation that closes portions of the department that currently have Senate-confirmed leadership).”
-[Department of Homeland Security, Project 2025, accessed 6/24/24]
+[Department of Homeland Security, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended restructuring and redistributing career personnel in the department.
+<p>Project 2025 recommended restructuring and redistributing career personnel in the department.
 “Restructuring and Redistribution of Career Personnel.
 To strengthen political decision-making and ensure that taxpayer dollars are being used legally and efficiently, the Secretary should make major changes in the distribution of career personnel throughout the department.
 For example, personnel from